 In a nutshell, IT governance is the way in which IT leaders set the digital direction for the entire organisation.
 It shapes how decisions are made, organises processes, and guides investments.
 To get there, you need to get three aspects right:

-- Know your digital footprint
+- Know your attack surface

 - Use the organisational culture